-In Saranac Lake, we take the outdoors seriously, so if you're looking for endless options to get out you've come to the right place.
+In Saranac Lake, we take the outdoors seriously, so if you're looking for endless options to get outside, you've come to the right place.

 The outdoor are so close to downtown Saranac Lake it's possible to be on the trails within minutes!
 Mountain biking, hiking, trail running, birding, road cycling, golfing: all activities are right outside your door.
 Even in winter, the options don't stop, with cross-country skiing, downhill skiing and sledding, and snowshoeing all right here.
 This summer, if you're feeling adventurous, take on the rest of the Saranac Lake 6ers.
 There are six mountains, including Baker, in the Saranac Lake region that need to be climbed to earn the 6er patch.
 You can even take the challenge in the snow and earn your winter 6er patch!
-If you want something more low key, spend an afternoon exploring the trails at the Paul Smith's VIC or at Saranac Lake's own Dewey Mountain Recreation Center.
+If you want an adventure that is more low key, spend an afternoon exploring the trails at the Paul Smith's VIC or at Saranac Lake's own Dewey Mountain Recreation Center.
 All of the seemingly endless trails that are easily accessible from Saranac Lake also make great snowshoe trips when snow is on the ground.

 When you've had your fill of stretching your legs, kick back and relax in town!
-There's something going on every week in Saranac Lake, so check out the events calendar, or simply take a stroll though our funky downtown.
+Take a stroll though our charming downtown.
 You'll find artists at work, musicians at play, and plenty of options for food and shopping.